ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 ## VIM tips for quick Reference
 ----------

-- `vim --version | grep clipboard` It can tell whether vim is able to transfer data with clipboard. `sudo apt-get install vim-gnome` in Ubuntu can enhance vim with the abiltiy.
+- `vim --version | grep clipboard`, It can tell whether vim is able to transfer data with clipboard.
+  `sudo apt-get install vim-gnome` in Ubuntu can enhance vim with the abiltiy.
-- *Display full file path when editing a file* Sometimes is helpful to us. bar visible. `:help statusline` and `:help laststatus` give detailed info for reference.
+- *Display full file path when editing a file* Sometimes is helpful to us. `:help statusline` and `:help laststatus` give detailed info for reference.
-- Sometimes we want *case insensitive* search. `:set ignorecase` or `:set ic` can do that. `:set noic` reset the previous settings.
+- Sometimes we want *case insensitive* search. `:set ignorecase` or `:set ic` can do that. `:set noic` cancel the previous settings.
 - `set ruler` display colum number and row number on the right bottom coner.
 - `set incsearch` Vim default behavior is that search begins after you enter pattern.
-  When set incsearch, incremental search begins.
+After setting incsearch, incremental search begins.
+- `set hlsearch`, highlight matched result.
 - `set tabstop=4` Set the number of spaces a *TAB* counts for, default value is 8.
 - `set expandtab` When set, use a certain number of space to insert a *TAB*.
+- `:set invlist`, Make invisible characters visible.
+For example, $ represents for enter and ^I for tab. `:set nolist` Makes vim return to normal mode.
 - `%` jumps to matching braces. `y%` yanking contents between an item and its matching item. `d%` deleting in the same way. vim object-select can do the similar block selection in virsual mode. `:help object-select` and `:help text-objects`for details.
-- `:set invlist` Makes invisible characters visible.
-For example, $ represents for enter and ^I for tab. `:set nolist` Makes vim return to normal mode.
 - vim regular expression [refrence link](http://www.cnblogs.com/PegasusWang/p/3153300.html)
 - 3 types of visual modes:
 ```